yanggautier/exploradome_tangram/README.md

 The only change within the code you need to make in order for your custom model to work is on line 14 of 'core/config.py' file.
 Update the code to point at your custom .names file as seen below. (my custom .names file is called custom.names but yours might be named differently).

+**Note** here it is the tiny yolov4 custom weight (custom.weights) file that is present in the ./data folder

 <p align="center"><img src="data/helpers/custom_config.png" width="640"\></p>